 In the year to July 2017 there were 4,716 children and young people in out-of-home care and protection placements – 53% were with family of whānau members and 29% lived with non-family foster parents.
 Eighteen percent of children in out-of-home care were in other residential arrangements such as foster homes or residential facilities provided by approved non-governmental organisations, state-funded family homes, residential homes and other supported accommodation.
 Foster parents (both family or non-family members) continued to receive allowances to cover costs rather than salaries.

 In 2016–7, 541 children and young people were in out-of-home placements with non-governmental organisations contracted to CYF (now Oranga Tamariki) to provide foster and residential care.
 Only 29 children or adolescents were in state-run care and protection residences.

 To pay or not to pay

 Paying foster parents a salary has been the subject of debate.
 In a 2006 newspaper article the chief executive of the New Zealand Family and Foster Care Federation said ‘we expect nurses and social workers to be paid a decent wage and still have compassionate hearts, so why not foster parents who work 24/7?’1 In contrast, the head of social services provider Open Homes Foundation Russell Martin said, ‘if you professionalise it, you lose that altruism.’

 Family homes traditionally sat between private foster homes and institutions, and catered for children who were not suited for placement in either of these – they may have been ‘difficult’ cases, or disabled.
 Children requiring short term emergency accommodation were also housed in family homes.
-There were 79 family homes in 2010.
+There were 116 children placed in family homes in 2017.

-Family homes accommodate a small number of the children who come to the attention of CYF.
-In June 2008 there were 177 children living in these homes – 4% of total CYF placements.
+Family homes accommodate a small number of the children assessed as at risk and in need of care and protection.
+In June 2015 there were 133 children living in these homes – 3% of total CYF (now Oranga Tamariki) placements.